eopf-toolkit/eopf-tooling-guide/tutorials/R/eopf_stac_access.md

     - field(s):
     type, id, title, description, stac_version, conformsTo, links, stac_extensions

-### Collections
+# Browse collections

-A STAC *Collection* exists to relate similar datasets together through space, time, and shared metadata.
+A STAC *Collection* exists to relate similar data sets together through space, time, and shared metadata.
 Each Sentinel mission and the downstream analysis-ready data are examples of STAC Collections.
 To browse STAC Collections, the `collections()` function is used.
 We can